MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/enhancedcpcbiddingscheme.md

 # EnhancedCpcBiddingScheme Data Object - Campaign Management
 Defines an object that represents the enhanced CPC bid strategy type.

-Use the enhanced CPC bid strategy type to set your ad group and keyword bids, and Bing Ads will automatically adjust your bids in real time so that you bid up to 30% higher on users that are more likely to convert and up to 100% less on users less likely to convert.
-Bing Ads will still respect your campaign budget limit.
+With the *EnhancedCpc* (enhanced cost per click) bid strategy, you set your ad group and keyword bids, and Bing Ads automatically adjusts your bids in real time to increase your chances for a conversion.
+Your bid will go up to 30% higher on searches that are more likely to convert and up to 100% lower on searches less likely to convert (up or down, this change will be made after we apply any bid adjustments you have set).

-> [!IMPORTANT]
-> If the campaign bid strategy type is set to *MaxClicks*, *MaxConversions*, or *TargetCpa*, the behavior of existing features will change unless you set an individual ad group's or keyword's bid strategy to *ManualCpc*.
-For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).
- -  You can continue to set the ad group and keyword bids; however they will not be used by Bing Ads.
+Bing Ads looks for patterns to identify searches that are most likely to result in a conversion.
+When we see a good opportunity, we increase your bid up to 30% to capitalize on it.
+On the other hand, if the patterns show that a conversion is less likely, we lower your bid.
+Up or down, this change will be made after we apply any bid adjustments you have set.
+If you haven't optimized your campaign yet, Enhanced CPC should reduce your cost per conversion and increase your total conversion count while respecting your current budget.

- -  Bing Ads will periodically change your stored ad group or keyword bid settings.
-You can continue to set new bids, however Bing Ads may change them at any type using this bid strategy type.
+Differing from the *MaxClicks*, *MaxConversions*, and *TargetCpa* bid strategies, with the *EnhancedCpc* bid strategy, Bing Ads will not actually change your stored ad group or keyword bid settings.
+You can continue to set new bids, and we will use the new values as a starting point next opportunity; however, assuming the *EnhancedCpc* bid strategy remains in place, we will continue to modify the new bid from negative 100% through positive 30%.

- -  You can continue to set bid adjustments e.g. for age, gender, or location; however, the multiplier will inform rather than directly modify or override the automated bid.
-For auto bidding the multiplier is used as a weighted percentage to inform Bing Ads about how much you value the criterion relative to other criteria.
-For example, a -50% bid multiplier for a mobile device criterion with the Max Conversions bid strategy to indicate that you value conversions from mobile traffic half as much as other device types.
-The same bid multiplier with the Max Clicks bid strategy would indicate that you value clicks on mobile half as much as other device types.
-The valid range of values that you can use to inform auto bidding is -100.00 through 30.00.
- -  Whether you chose the *DailyBudgetAccelerated* or *DailyBudgetStandard* budget type, Bing Ads will use the *DailyBudgetStandard* budget type.
+> [!TIP]
+> For a new campaign we recommend that you start with *EnhancedCpc* and then when the campaign has enough conversion history, you can update it to use either the *MaxConversions* or *TargetCpa* bid strategy.

+> [!NOTE]
+> The *EnhancedCpc* bid strategy is available only for Dynamic Search Ads, Search, and Shopping campaigns.
+>
+> The *EnhancedCpc* bid strategy is available to all advertisers worldwide.
+Note that we will only "enhance" your bids when your ads serve in the following countries/regions: Australia, Canada, France, Germany, India, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and United States.
+When your ads serve outside of these countries/regions, your manual bids are unaffected.
+>
+> For Bing Shopping Campaigns, Enhanced CPC is available only to advertisers in France, Germany, United Kingdom, and United States.

 Also note that you must have conversion tracking (a UET tag and a conversion goal) set up for the *EnhancedCpc*, *MaxConversions*, and *TargetCpa* bid strategy types to work.
 See [Universal Event Tracking](../guides/universal-event-tracking.md) for more information.

-To set the *MaxConversions* or *TargetCpa* bid strategy types, the campaign must have at least 15 conversions in the last 30 days.
-If you try to add or update a campaign to use one of these strategy types, the requested operation will fail if there is not enough conversion history.
-If an active campaign uses one of these bid strategy types, and then ceases to meet the minimum conversion history requirement at any time, Bing Ads will stop auto bidding but will continue to use the *DailyBudgetStandard* budget type.
-For a new campaign we recommend that you start with *EnhancedCpc* and then when the campaign has enough conversion history, you can update it to use either the *MaxConversions* or *TargetCpa* bid strategy.

 ## Syntax
 ```xml